Hooray for Ripon BID!

 Whether you want to check tickets, look after our visiting performers or sing your heart out on a street corner, please do get in touch.

-The festival costs over £20,000 to stage.
+It costs around £50,000 each year to stage the festival and run our Community Outreach Programme.
 We are very grateful to all those who have supported us in our journey so far, but of course we constantly need to find new sources of funding.
 As a registered charity, all the funding we raise goes directly towards making the festival happen.

 Ways you might like to help us: